wombat-p/WOMBAT-Pipelines/README.md

 __--raws__ Without given sdrf file containing the paths to the raw data files (Thermo raw format) or if you have the files already downloaded, specify the wildcard (e.g. "*" or "?") to access the files on your system.
 We recommend putting this parameters in 'single quotes' as you might run into an error when using wildcards.

 __--exp_design__ An experimental design is automatically calculated from differences in the samples in the SDRF file.
 Alternatively, provide a tab-separated file with the two columns _raw_file_ and _exp_condition_. _raw_file_: raw file names without path.
 Incorrect or incomplete names will lead to errors. _exp_condition_: arbitrary names for the sample groups.
 Files with the same sample group name will be considered replicates.
-For in example, see TODO
+See [example](https://github.com/wombat-p/WOMBAT-Pipelines/blob/dev/docs/examples/pxd001819.txt).

 __--workflow__ Instead of running 'all' workflows (default), run only one of 'maxquant', 'proline', 'compomics' or 'tpp'

 __other parameters__:

-An experimental design file for the NormalyzerDE part can also be found in the data folder.
+--comps (only maxquant workflow): Provide contrasts (specific comparisons) for the statistical tests.
+This is a list of comma-separated group names, e.g. "B-A,C-A" when having the three sample groups A, B and C

-For the specification of the yaml parameter file, see https://github.com/bigbio/proteomics-metadata-standard/blob/master/sdrf-proteomics/Data-analysis-metadata.adoc and the example in the Nextflow/data folder
+--proline_engine (only proline workflow): Define the search engine for the database search.
+Can be one or multiples of "xtandem", "msgf", "ms-amanda", "tide", "comet", "myrimatch", "meta_morpheus" and "andromeda".
+Note that not all engines necessarily work well with each data set.

-#### Data analysis parameters
+You can add other NextFlow parameters as described extensively [here](https://www.nextflow.io/docs/edge/cli.html?highlight=timeline#)

-## Documentation
+## Valid data analysis parameters per workflow

-The nf-core/wombat pipeline comes with documentation about the pipeline [usage](https://nf-co.re/wombat/usage), [parameters](https://nf-co.re/wombat/parameters) and [output](https://nf-co.re/wombat/output).
+TODOOO

 ## Credits